Pepi Ng

 bii.
 State repression is a constant, global issue.

 Talking about state repression in the United States has never been more relevant than as of right now (2025).
-There has been a massive crackdown on peaceful protests and any form of dissent under the Trump administration.
+There has been a massive crackdown on any form of dissent under the Trump administration.
 According to law tracker, with just 3 months in office, the Trump administration has already introduced forty-one anti-protest bills in 22 states.
 The Trump administration has also deliberately ordered the removal of words to describe communities and identities from public-facing websites or school curricula.

 Anti-Zionist Jews from Jewish Voice For Peace were arrested in Manhattan for protesting against the genocide in Gaza.
 Credits: Karsten Moran for The New York Times.